Starting a new report

 • Click Next to continue.

-Step 3: Review your Prompt Pillars
+Review Prompt Pillars

 • Once your pillars are finalized, Sprinklr AI generates the actual prompts within each pillar.
 These are the real questions that will be sent to AI tools to test whether your brand is mentioned, how it's described, and what sources AI tools cite when answering.